devanoxltd/valet/README.md

 In other words, a blazing fast Laravel development environment that uses roughly 7mb of RAM.
 Valet isn't a complete replacement for Vagrant or Homestead, but provides a great alternative if you want flexible basics, prefer extreme speed, or are working on a machine with a limited amount of RAM.

+    This package is a fork of the original Laravel Valet package.
+It has been modified to use according to the needs of the Devanox team.

 ## Official Documentation

 Documentation for Valet can be found on the [Laravel website](https://laravel.com/docs/valet).